Hodge level for weighted complete intersections: Bounds for Hodge numbers

-if $r<d-1$, and
+if ${r_X}<{d_X}-1$, and

-if $r=d-1$. \end{lemma}
+if ${r_X}={d_X}-1$. \end{lemma}

-\begin{proof} The idea of the proof is as follows.
-We take a quotient of the ring $S$ by variables with weights greater than~$1$, that are $x_{l+1},\ldots,x_N$, and by variables $w_1,\ldots,w_s$ that correspond to the polynomials $f_j$ of non-maximal degrees.
-The images of the derivatives of $F$ in this quotient have degrees $d-1$ in the remaining variables~$x_i$.
-So, for $r<d-1$, any polynomial of degree $r$ in $x_i$ cannot lie in $J$ because its image in the quotient is not contained in the image of~$J$.
-Similarly, for $r=d-1$ only those polynomials of degree $r$ that satisfy certain explicit restrictions are contained in $J$.
-Then we just count the dimension of the space of the polynomials that are definitely not contained in $J$ to estimate the dimension of the corresponding graded component of the ring~$R$, and thus the Hodge number.

-Recall that the Hodge numbers are constant in smooth families of projective varieties since they are upper semicontinuous, and their sums are dimensions of cohomology, which are locally constant by Ehresmann theorem.
+\begin{proof} Recall that the Hodge numbers are constant in smooth families of projective varieties since they are upper semicontinuous, and their sums are dimensions of cohomology, which are locally constant by Ehresmann theorem.
 Hence by Lemma~\ref{lemma:exists-Fermat} one can assume that~$X$ is of Fermat type.
-We will use the notation of~\eqref{eq:Fermat} for the polynomials that define~$X$ and their coefficients.
-Furthermore, we can assume that the coefficients $\alpha_{j,i}$ in~\eqref{eq:Fermat} are general.
-Define the ideal $J'=J'(F)$ in $S$ as one generated by
+Furthermore, we can assume that the coefficients $\alpha_{j,i}$ in the expansion of the polynomials $f_j$ as in~\eqref{eq:Fermat} are general.